 - Used a mortgage to purchase the property.

 The Help to Buy ISA is a government initiative designed to help individuals save for and buy their first home.
 Savings within the Help to Buy ISA are tax-free and the government will top up your contributions by 25% up to the contribution limit of £12,000.
 Anyone hoping to be a first-time buyer could save into a Help to Buy ISA from the age of 16.
 Help to Buy ISAs are not open to new applicants as this initiative has been replaced by the Lifetime ISA.
-Account-holders with existing Help to Buy ISAs can continue to save into their account and receive the government bonus.
+Account-holders with existing Help to Buy ISAs can continue to save into their account and receive the government bonus paid tax free into their account.

 The Lifetime ISA was put in place in 2017 to replace the Help to Buy ISA and whilst both products attract the very generous government bonus of 25% of your total contributions, there are some key differences which we will explore further.